biicode/docs/c++/building.rst

 .. _custom_toolchains:

-Using a custom toolchain
+Using a custom tool-chain
 ------------------------

-When you bii cpp:build your projects, biicode automatically generates a default toolchain to build projets.
+When you bii cpp:build your projects, biicode automatically generates a default tool-chain to build projects.
-You can use a custom toolchain to
-To use a custom toolchain you need to place it in your block folder (and add it as a dependency in :ref:`dependencies.bii<dependencies_bii>`) and then specify you want to use that toolchain in your :ref:`settings.bii<settings_bii>`.
+To use a custom tool-chain you need to place it in your block folder (and add it as a dependency in your **biicode.conf** :ref:`[dependencies] section<dependencies_conf>`) and then specify you want to use that tool-chain in your project's :ref:`settings.bii<settings_bii>`.

 For example: